-SEO SWOT Analysis: Focus your efforts in areas that deliver results
+SEO SWOT analysis: How to optimize where it counts

 - Are there any changes to the search engine results we can leverage?

-SEO Threats
+SEO threats

-Threats are the hardest element and need to be based on an understanding of your own weaknesses and your competitors’ strengths.
-This also needs a critical appraisal of how search engine results are changing in ways that could impact your business.
+Threats are difficult, and should consider your SEO weaknesses and your competitor's strengths.
+This also needs a critical appraisal of how search engine results change in ways that could impact your business.

 - Which competitors are strong where you are weak?